universitytheater/utheater.github.io/_pages/get-involved-actors.md

 #### When and where are auditions?

 General auditions happen Tuesday and Wednesday evening, 7-10pm, of 1st Week of Fall, Winter, and Spring Quarters in Cobb Hall.

-For Fall 2021, auditions will be on September 28 and 29, with callbacks on the evening of September 30.

 #### What should I do to prepare?